hdchenjian/cnn/README.md

-#### This is a neural network framwork for deep learning written in C and CUDA.
+#### This is a neural network framwork for deep learning written in C.

 [Darknet](https://pjreddie.com/darknet/) is a powerful neural network framework, You can even train a Go game.
 I reimplement a tiny neural network(CNN, RNN) framework from scratch.